arnodelorme/neurofeedbacklab/INSTALL.md

 figure; plot(chunk');
 ```

-# To get started with Neurofeedback lab
+# To get started with Neurofeedbacklab

 ## Change the settings for your hardware
 Edit the file nfblab_option.m to set you hardware number of channels and sampling frequency.